Harsheen-Kaur-Projects/civicassist-product-case-study/README.md

 CivicAssist came out of a problem I found while working on my AI evaluation harness.

-The harness caught a model confidently inventing a **12–24 month eligibility rule that didn't exist in the source material**.
+The harness caught a model confidently inventing a 12–24 month eligibility rule that didn't exist in the source material.
 That made me think beyond the model itself: if an AI system doesn't actually have enough evidence to answer, what should the product do?

 CivicAssist is my attempt at answering that question.